google/santa/README.md

 * Santa only blocks execution (execve and variants), it doesn't protect against dynamic libraries loaded with dlopen, libraries on disk that have been replaced, or libraries loaded using `DYLD_INSERT_LIBRARIES`.
-As of version 0.9.1 we *did* address [__PAGEZERO missing issues](b87482e) that were exploited in some versions of macOS.
+As of version 0.9.1 we *do* address [__PAGEZERO missing issues](b87482e) that were exploited in some versions of macOS.
 We are working on also protecting against similar avenues of attack.

 * Kext communication security: the kext will only accept a connection from a single client at a time and said client must be running as root.
 We haven't yet